YordanGeorgiev/qto/doc/md/enduser_guide_doc.md

 ### 6.1.
 Normal page load
 When the page is loaded all the content of the document is presented / according to the urls params / which are applying the same filtering as in the list page , but on the hierarchical data-set …
-The right menu, containing the table of contents of the document can be opened and closed and scrolled separately

-When the page is loaded all the content of the document is presented / according to the urls params / which are applying the same filtering as in the list page , but on the hierarchical data-set …
-The right menu, containing the table of contents of the document can be opened and closed and scrolled separately
+The right menu, containing the table of contents of the document can be opened and closed and scrolled separately.

-    <<web-host>>:<<web-port>>/<<database>>/view/<<table-name>>?as=doc

-### 6.2.
-Error handling for page-load
 Should there be an error a dynamic snackbar is presented with the error message.
 The snackbar hides itself by default after 3.9 seconds ( set by default , but it could be pinned to the page by the user to view it properly / send it further).
 Whenever an error occurs the show right menu button does not occur and no document is presented

-    <<web-host>>:<<web-port>>/<<database>>/view/<<table-name>>?as=doc

-### 6.3.
-The right click menu
-You open and close the right click menu from the upper menu icon.
-The right click menu presents the structure of the document.You could navigate with the keyboard trough the right menu links too.
-Note that when you click on a link on the right menu the title of the item you clicked on is scrolled to the top of the page.
-Right click on the title items presents the context menu containing several different options to perform on a branch of the document.
-Note, that you can quickly navigate with the tab key on the keyboard once the right menu is open and selected ( aka you have to click on it ), you can hit enter once reaching the desired section of the document.

-### 6.4.
+### 6.2.
 Items interlinking
 The items interlinking works both in the list-grid and in the view-doc pages ( the description ).
 Any &lt;&lt;item&gt;&gt;-&lt;&lt;id&gt;&gt; where &lt;&lt;id&gt;&gt; is a whole number is converted into the jump to the anchor of that exact item id of that &lt;&lt;item&gt;&gt;.
 For example :